Skip to content

 Motivation

-ABI is a tool that allows developers to generate handy bindings, UIs, and so on.
-One of the best consumer usages would be using a DAO and being able to confirm what exactly it is trying to do before signing a transaction.
+An ABI is a tool that allows developers to generate convenient bindings, UIs, and so on.
+A beneficial consumer use case would be a DAO, as it would enable users to confirm exactly what the DAO is attempting to do before signing a transaction.

 Specification